sabirmohamed/sabirmohamed.github.io/_posts/2021/2021-01-03-Azure DevOps Service-Connection-Creation-with-Azure-Devops-CLI-via-Configuration-file.md

 Next guide lets look at how we can create integrate this to Azure DevOps Pipelines

->Thank you for visiting my blog, hope this guide was helpful.
+>Thank you for visiting my blog 👋